-The relationship between the North Pacific and the North Atlantic atmospheric circulation is investigated using two indices based on SLP: The AL index is defined as the area-weighted average over [35-60N,180-240E] (green box in Figure 7a), and the NAO index is defined as the SLP difference between the Icelandic low (red) [50-75N,60-0W] and the Azores high (blue) [20-45N,60-0W] boxes (Figure 7b).
-Using Empirical Orthogonal Functions (EOF) to define the indices leads to similar results, showing that the model captures the main observed interannual variability in the two regions (see Figure S2 for the NAO pattern using EOF).
+The relationship between the North Pacific and the North Atlantic atmospheric circulation is investigated using two indices based on SLP: The AL index is defined as the area-weighted average over [35-60N,180-240E] (green box in Figure 6a), and the NAO index is defined as the SLP difference between the northern (red) [50-75N,70-0W] and the southern (blue) [20-45N,180-240E] boxes (Figure 6b).
+Using Empirical Orthogonal Functions to define the indices leads to similar results, showing that the model captures the main observed interannual variability in the two regions.
 We compute December to March monthly mean values for both indices and for each of the simulations.
 The two indices are standardized with respect to the climatological simulation.
-We use monthly instead of seasonal anomalies as these better represent the sub-seasonal timescales on which these pressure systems vary, but using seasonal means leads to comparable results.
+We use monthly instead of seasonal anomalies as these better represent the sub-seasonal timescales on which these pressure systems vary, however using seasonal means leads to comparable results.

-The model monthly SLP anomalies regressed onto the December to March monthly AL and the NAO indices are shown in Figures 7a,b, respectively.
+The model monthly SLP anomalies regressed onto the December to March monthly AL and the NAO indices are shown in Figures 6a,b, respectively.
 As expected from its definition, the AL regression map has its main signal over the North Pacific and corresponds to a strengthening/weakening of the AL climatological pressure system.
 In the same map, a north-south dipole over North America extending over the North Atlantic is also identified.
-This suggests that the negative (positive) NAO signature during EN (LN) can be achieved via the AL modulation and downstream influence, yet its influence does not significantly extend over Europe.
+This suggests that the negative (positive) NAO signature during EN (LN) can be achieved via the AL modulation and downstream influence, yet it does not reach Europe.
 The same conclusion is obtained when regressing the SLP onto the NAO index, in this case, apart from the expected North Atlantic dipole, which also extends into Europe, a monopole corresponding to the AL is also identified.
-One interesting point here is that the NAO-like SLP dipole obtained when regressing SLP onto the AL index (Figure 7a) does not reach Europe as compared to the SLP regressed onto the NAO index (Figure 7b).
-This might be an indication that despite the AL having an influence on the NAO phase, other mechanisms like the stratospheric or the tropical Atlantic pathway might be needed to extend the ENSO NAO-like response over Europe.
+One interesting point here is that the NAO-like SLP dipole obtained when regressing SLP onto the AL index (Figure 6a) does not reach Europe as compared to the SLP regressed onto the NAO index (Figure 6b).
+This might be an indication that despite the AL having an influence on the NAO phase, other mechanisms like the stratosphere might be needed to extend the ENSO NAO-like response over Europe.

-The monthly probability density functions (PDFs) for the 5 model experiments using the different SST forcings are displayed in Figures 7c,d.
-These PDFs clearly show a strong ENSO influence on the AL index (Figure 7c).
+The monthly probability density functions (PDFs) for the 5 model experiments using the different SST forcings are displayed in Figures 6c,d.
+These PDFs clearly show a strong ENSO influence on the AL index (Figure 6c).
 Color ticks on the x-axis indicate the composite mean anomalies in units of standard deviations.
 For the AL, there is a clear nonlinear and asymmetric response to the ENSO forcing, with a much stronger response for EN than for LN.
-The origin of this nonlinearity and asymmetry with respect to the ENSO SST forcing can be traced back to the tropical nonlinear relationship between the convective upper troposphere divergent wind response and the underlying tropical SST anomalies (e.g. Johnson and Kosaka, 2016).
-The North Pacific surface circulation then reacts to the divergence in a linear fashion (see Figure 4c in Jiménez-Esteve and Domeisen (2019)).
+Jiménez-Esteve and Domeisen (2019) using the same model SST forcing showed that the origin of this nonlinearity can be traced back to the nonlinear relationship between the tropical upper level divergence and the underlying tropical SSTs.